EDJNet/tidywikidatar/README.md

 parameter `latest_start_time`, to pick the statement that has the most recent “start time” ([P580](https://www.wikidata.org/wiki/Property:P580)) qualifier (this can also be used in combination with `preferred`).
+This option slows a bit the process as it depends on a call to `tw_get_qualifiers()` to retrieve and cache relevant details.

 ``` r
 tibble::tibble(city_qid = c("Q84", "Q220")) %>%